hashicorp/terraform-provider-tfe/website/docs/cdktf/go/r/workspace_settings.markdown

 * `AgentPoolId` - (Optional) The ID of an agent pool to assign to the workspace.
 Requires `ExecutionMode` to be set to `Agent`.
 This value _must not_ be provided if `ExecutionMode` is set to any other value.
 * `ExecutionMode` - (Optional) Which [execution mode](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode)
   to use.
 Using HCP Terraform, valid values are `Remote`, `Local` or `Agent`.
-Using Terraform Enterprise, only `Remote` and `Local` execution modes are valid.
 When set to `Local`, the workspace will be used for state storage only. **Important:** If you omit this attribute, the resource configures the workspace to use your organization's default execution mode (which in turn defaults to `Remote`), removing any explicit value that might have previously been set for the workspace.

 ## Attributes Reference